 An event website can be used to handle everything to do with an event or conference, including selling tickets, managing registrations, creating hype, and providing general info such as dates, location, and event itinerary.

-High-quality event websites that offer a good user experience can hugely increase the attendance of a conference.
-However, bad event websites can quickly lead to a poor image prior to the event itself, leading to a dismal turnout and even loss of money.
+A high-quality event website that offers a good user experience and has a clear call to action can hugely increase the attendance of a conference.
+However, a bad event website can quickly lead to a poor image prior to the event itself, leading to a dismal turnout and even loss of money.

 This is why it’s important that you also consider your web host, as well as what customers can say about it.
 You can simply do that by typing in something like “Bluehost vs. SiteGround” for example.